CZECH MORAVIA, A BEAUTIFUL REGION!

 Moravia?
-Absolutely unknown to the battalion would you tell me.
+No clue about that place, would you tell me.
 And yet, it is a magnificent region of the Czech Republic that deserves to leave the vibrant Prague to make a diversion for a few days.

 Spending two days in Bratislava, I seized the opportunity to discover another aspect of the Czech Republic since Moravia is located on the Slovakian border.
 It also interested me to confront these two countries which, during a good part of the 20th century, were grouped into one nation: Czechoslovakia!
 The history of these two countries is absolutely captivating, especially because of its Austro-Hungarian past and then, of course, the Second World War and the consequences that followed (Warsaw Pact).